 Nature of the disease

-Infection may induce an influenza-like illness which in about 30% of the cases is followed by high fever and signs of central nervous involvement.
+Infection may induce an influenza-like illness followed, in about 30% of cases, by high fever and signs of central nervous involvement.
 Encephalitis developing during this second phase may result in paralysis, permanent sequelae or death.
 Severity of illness increases with age of the patient.

 Tick-borne encephalitis (TBE) tends to occur focally even within endemic areas.
-Currently, the highest incidences of clinical cases are being reported from foci in the Baltic States, Slovenia and the Russian Federation.
-High incidences were also reported from foci in the North-Western Federal Area of the Russian Federation.
+Currently, the highest incidences of clinical cases are being reported from foci in the Baltic States, the Russian Federation and Slovenia.
+High incidencesare also reported from foci in the North-Western Federal Area of the Russian Federation.
 Other countries that have reported cases within their territories, or that are considered to be at risk because of focally high prevalence of the virus in ticks, include Albania, Austria, Belarus, Bosnia, Bulgaria, China, Croatia, Denmark, Finland, Germany, Greece, Hungary, Italy, Mongolia, Norway, Poland, the Republic of Korea, Romania, Serbia, Slovakia, Slovenia, Sweden, Switzerland, Turkey and Ukraine.

 Risk for travellers